jordandood/jordandood.github.io/README.md

 ## Prior Research Experience
 **Research Assistant, Improving Child Safety in ATVs, Safe Ag Lab, Davis, California** *(April 2021 - September 2023)*
-- Co-authored a study assessing the suitability of child-sized all-terrain vehicles (ATVs) for children (results pending publication)
+- Co-authored a study assessing the suitability of child-sized all-terrain vehicles (ATVs) for children
 - Employed pandas library in Python to analyze large datasets, including field of vision, anthropometry, and strength measurements to comprehensively evaluate the suitability of child-sized all-terrain vehicles (ATVs) for children.
 - Developed accurate 3D models of ATVs in SolidWorks, integrating virtual reality software and mechanical measurements
 - Performed simulations in SAMMIE CAD to ensure simulated child subjects met all anthropometric requirements for effective ATV operation